mhvue/Book-Sleuth/README.md

 ## To Do:
 * Minor style to fix display of Bestsellers
-* Add save button to Bestsellers to go to Reading Lists
+* Add save button to Bestsellers so can add to Reading Lists
 * Add the ability to display Bestseller more than once per click

 ## Inspiration: